endurantgames/cosmiclegends/src/classes/monarch.md

 At the start of Volume 4, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v4 } :::::::
+Avenging Monarch

+:   No slight goes unpunished.
+If someone has harmed you or your home during
+    the current Crisis, add 1 to the Effectiveness whenever you advance the Smash goal against them.

 Unkillable

 :   As long as your home is imperiled, you can't be killed.
 If you're
     reduced to 0 Health or 0 Might while defending your home, regain 1 point of each at the start of the next Hero Phase.

-Vengeance is Mine

-:   No slight goes unpunished.
-If someone has harmed you or your home,
-    add 1 to the Effectiveness whenever you advance the Smash goal against them.

 :::::::::::::::::::::::::::::::::::::